kht321/meralion/README.md

   MRT cabin impulse responses) to address realism risks.
 - `bootstrap`: number of samples and confidence level for the aggregated table.

+---

+## Methodology & evaluation strategy

+### Robustness (current focus)

+- **Rationale:** Real deployments rarely enjoy clean studio audio.
+We mirror the corruption taxonomy from Speech Robust Bench (noise, speed, pitch, reverberation, clipping) and tune severities to local soundscapes such as MRT cabins or HDB living rooms.
+Deterministic seeds let us measure *relative* degradation against the cached clean baseline.
+- **Evaluation:** For each (model, corruption, severity, seed) tuple we record WER, CER, and deltas versus clean audio, then bootstrap across seeds for 95 % confidence intervals.
+Interaction tests (noise×reverb, noise×speed) are on the roadmap to address the “ignoring interaction effects” risk.

+### Fairness (in flight)

+- **Rationale:** Apparent demographic gaps can be confounded by microphone choice or ambient noise.
+By joining NSC speaker metadata and building a lockbox test set of public social clips, we can separate demographic effects from acoustic ones.
+- **Planned evaluation:**
+  - Construct balanced manifests for gender, ethnicity, age, and device categories.
+  - Report per-group WER/CER medians and tail percentiles (P90/P95) alongside max–min gaps.
+  - Use Welch’s t-tests or ANOVA with Benjamini–Hochberg FDR control, and extend to calibration metrics (ECE/Brier) once token confidences are available.

+### Backdoor vulnerability (stretch)

+- **Rationale:** Small, hard-to-hear triggers can secretly flip transcripts.
+We will explore parameter-efficient fine-tuning (LoRA/PEFT) on MERaLiON-2-3B with synthetic triggers while tracking clean accuracy.
+- **Planned evaluation:** Measure attack success rate (BD-ASR%) vs. clean WER each epoch, run multiple detectors (spectral signatures + activation clustering) to avoid overclaiming, and audit audibility across devices/codecs.

 ### 4. Fairness analysis (coming soon)

 The fairness plan builds on the same manifests by joining metadata from the